ngemily/532_report/src/app_moments.md

 Comparison
 ----------

+The sum of square differences was used to calculate a difference score to determine how different a given image is from a known image.
+The smaller the score, the more similar the images.
+A score of 0 indicates that the images are identical.

 $$
 x = \sum_{i=0}^5 \frac{(I_i - I^\prime_i) ^ 2}{I_i I^\prime_i}
 $$

+\newpage

 Software Prototyping
 --------------------

+This method was reasonably successfuly in software.
+It could correctly identify scaled, shifted and rotated images.
+It is not designed to match skewed images.
+A sample image annotated with difference scores is shown in Figure
+\ref{fig:sw_moments}.

 \begin{figure}[htbp]
     \centering
     \includegraphics[scale=0.4,trim={0 0 0 0},clip]{imgs/sw_moments.png}
     \caption{Moments}
+    \label{fig:sw_moments}
 \end{figure}